 - 3/4 cups Greek Yogurt

 - 1 cup grape tomatoes, halved

 - Cook the pasta according to package directions.
 Drain and place in a bowl with the olive oil.
 Cool to room temperature.

-- In the bowl of a food processor, add the pesto, spinach, and lemon juice.
+- In the bowl of a food processor or blender, add the pesto, spinach, and lemon juice.
 Pulse until combined.
 Add the Greek yogurt and pulse until completely incorporated.

 - Season the pesto mixture to taste with salt and pepper, then add the pesto mixture to the cooled pasta.
 (You may not need all of the pesto mixture.)

 - Coat the pasta with the sauce, and add the Parmesan, peas, grape tomatoes and pine nuts.

 - Stir and serve at room temperature or chilled.

 Cuisinart 14-Cup Food Processor

 Blendtec Total Classic Original Blender with FourSide Jar (75oz volume/32 oz Wet/Dry Fillable), Professional-Grade Power, 6 Pre-programmed Cycles, 10-speeds, Black